Skip to content

 If you want a peaceful start, book CIP.
 You're met at the plane, brought to a private lounge where you'll clear Immigration, and enjoy comfort, Wi-Fi, and food and beverages, while your luggage is brought to you.

-Comfortable seating in the CIP lounge, and clean washrooms.
+Comfortable seating in the CIP lounge, and clean washrooms

 Most luxury resorts are reached either by speedboat or seaplane, depending on the atoll.

-- Seaplane transfers (15–60 minutes) take you into the remote atolls and offer beautiful views.
+Take you into the remote atolls and offer beautiful views.
 They can involve waiting times, and flights depend on daylight hours.

 Public ferries exist for local-island travel, but if you're visiting luxury resorts, you'll use resort-arranged transfers for ease, comfort, and safety.